QuackBeans/ACEnet/README.md

 Once you have the datasets organised and libraries downloaded, and the code has been updated to reflect the database destinations, you can run **ReptileCNN.py** to train the model using Reptile.
 The Meta-Learning framework is built in to this file.

-Note that there is already a selection of saved models in the **Final_Models** folder.
+Note that there is already a selection of saved models in the **Final_Models** folder, along with their respective training and validation data.

 ## Testing